fosslight/fosslight-guide-en/scanner/2_source.md

                              (excel, csv, opossum, yaml, spdx-yaml, spdx-json, spdx-xml, spdx-tag, cyclonedx-json, cyclonedx-xml)
                              Multiple formats can be specified separated by space.
   Options only for FOSSLight Source Scanner
-      -s <scanner>           Select which scanner to be run (scancode, scanoss, all) -j                     Generate raw result of scanners in json format -t <float>             Stop scancode scanning if scanning takes longer than a timeout in seconds.
+      -s <scanner>           Select which scanner to be run (scancode, scanoss, kb, all) -j                     Generate raw result of scanners in json format -t <float>             Stop scancode scanning if scanning takes longer than a timeout in seconds.
       -c <core>              Select the number of cores to be scanned with ScanCode.
       --no_correction        Enter if you don't want to correct OSS information with sbom-info.yaml --correct_fpath <path> Path to the sbom-info.yaml file
 ```
-- If scanner is not specified with -s option, all scanners (ScanCode, SCANOSS) will be run and the result will be merged.
+- If scanner is not specified with -s option, all scanners (ScanCode, SCANOSS, KB) will be run and the result will be merged.
 - Pattern Matching [Pattern matching guide](https://scancode-toolkit.readthedocs.io/en/stable/cli-reference/scan-options-pre.html?highlight=ignore#glob-pattern-matching) Guide for the -e Option
    - ⚠️ Make sure to use double quotes ("") when entering values.
       - Example) fosslight_source -e "dev/" "tests/"